niazroky/niazroky/README.md

 # 💫 About Me:
-Hi there!
-I’m Niaz Roky, a passionate data scientist and machine learning enthusiast with a background in physics.
+I’m Niaz Roky, a passionate data science and machine learning enthusiast with a background in physics.
 I love exploring data, building robust machine learning models, and applying innovative solutions to real-world problems.
 Currently, I’m researching the intersection of machine learning and nuclear physics.
 Let's connect and collaborate!

 ## 🌐 Socials: